-Will report to the Headteacher any significant issues for example, use of the SSCB multi-agency escalation procedures, enquiries under section 47 of the Children Act 1989 and police investigations.
+Will report to the Headteacher any significant issues for example, use of the CSP multiagency escalation procedures, enquiries under section 47 of the Children Act 1989 and police investigations.

 Will ensure that the case holding Social Worker is informed of any child currently with a child protection plan who is absent without explanation.